Supracompetitive Pricing Under AI Monoculture: Analysis

 \section{Analysis}

-We analyze the long-run behavior of the LLM's propensity to make pricing recommendations under the update rule \eqref{eq:logit-recursion}.
+We analyze the model's long-run behavior in making pricing recommendations under the update rule \eqref{eq:logit-recursion}.
 In particular, we first study the large-batch regime ($b\to\infty$), in which stochastic noise vanishes.
 We then consider the finite-batch case using stochastic approximation, and analyze the effect of batch size.
 Before proceeding, we first note that the stochastic recursion \eqref{eq:logit-recursion} admits a deterministic characterization in terms of an associated ordinary differential equation (ODE).
 The following lemma, which adapts classical results from stochastic approximation theory \citep{borkar2008,benaim1999}, formalizes this connection.

 \begin{lemma}[{\sc ODE Tracking}] Consider the stochastic recursion \eqref{eq:logit-recursion} and let $(\mathcal{H}_n)_{n \geq 0}$ denote the natural filtration generated by the sequence $(z_0, z_1, \ldots, z_n)$.
 Suppose the following conditions hold: \begin{enumerate} \item[\emph{(A1)}] \emph{step-size conditions:} The learning rates satisfy $\gamma_n > 0$ for all $n$, $\sum_{n=0}^\infty \gamma_n = \infty$, and $\sum_{n=0}^\infty \gamma_n^2 < \infty$. \item[\emph{(A2)}] \emph{unbiased gradient estimation:} The batch-average estimator satisfies $\mathbb{E}[\overline{D}_n^{(b)} \mid \mathcal{H}_n] = \Delta(\theta_n)$. \item[\emph{(A3)}] \emph{bounded second moments:} For any fixed $\rho \in (1/2, 1)$, there exists a constant $C < \infty$ such that $\mathbb{E}[(\overline{D}_n^{(b)})^2] \leq C$ for all $n$. \end{enumerate} Then we have \begin{enumerate} \item[\emph{(i)}] \emph{(Asymptotic Tracking)} Trajectory $(z_0, z_1, \dots, z_n)$ asymptotically tracks the solution to the mean-field ODE